 A distinctive structure at the growing end of most axons.
 It is the site where new material is added to the axon.

 Sensory receptors in the cochlea that convert mechanical vibrations to electrical signals; they in turn excite the 30,000 fibers of the auditory nerve that carry the signals to the brainstem.

-The most posterior part of the brain comprises the pons, medulla oblongata, and cerebellum.
+The most posterior part of the brain, comprising the pons, medulla, and cerebellum.